almereyda/awesome-starred/README.md

 - [dendronhq/dendron](https://github.com/dendronhq/dendron) - The personal knowledge management (PKM) tool that grows as you do!
 - [maplibre/maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) - The open-source fork of Mapbox GL JS: Interactive maps in the browser, powered by vector tiles and WebGL.
 - [earthstar-project/earthstar-graphql](https://github.com/earthstar-project/earthstar-graphql) - Query, sync and set data to earthstar workspaces using GraphQL.
-- [earthstar-project/earthstar](https://github.com/earthstar-project/earthstar) - Earthstar is a tool for private, undiscoverable, offline-first networks.
+- [earthstar-project/earthstar](https://github.com/earthstar-project/earthstar) - Storage for private, distributed, offline-first applications.
 - [earthstar-project/earthstar-lobby](https://github.com/earthstar-project/earthstar-lobby) -
 - [earthstar-project/earthstar-status](https://github.com/earthstar-project/earthstar-status) - A simple app to see the latest status of your friends in an Earthstar workspace.
 - [earthstar-project/twodays-crossing](https://github.com/earthstar-project/twodays-crossing) - A roleplaying chatroom where your action are forgotten after 48 hours.